jacob404/promod-future/currentbuild/README.txt

 - Fixed everyone being warped when only one person attempted to leave saferoom during readyup.
 - Fixed a way that infected were still able to skip death cam.
 - Fixed tanks dealing self-damage with hittables.
 - Added AutoPause: Game automatically pauses when a player crashes.
-When a player returns, their spawn timer is restored.
+If an infected player crashes, their spawn timer is restored upon rejoining.
 - Fixed various double-getups.
 - When a player is rocked and then punched, they will undergo a punch getup animation after the rock animation ends.
 - Witches now deal continuous damage like Hunters and Jockeys.
 This makes the damage more accurate to her animations.